seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 Exceeding pleasant; none a stranger there
-So merry and so gamesome: he is call’d
+So merry and so gamesome: he is call'd
 The Briton reveller.

 There is a Frenchman his companion, one
 An eminent monsieur, that, it seems, much loves
 A Gallian girl at home; he furnaces
-The thick sighs from him, whiles the jolly Briton–
+The thick sighs from him, whiles the jolly Briton--
-Your lord, I mean–laughs from’s free lungs, cries ’O,
+Your lord, I mean--laughs from's free lungs, cries 'O,
 Can my sides hold, to think that man, who knows
 By history, report, or his own proof,
 What woman is, yea, what she cannot choose
 But must be, will his free hours languish for
-Assured bondage?’
+Assured bondage?'

 **IMOGEN**
 Will my lord say so?